WHY IS COPYRIGHT BROKEN IN THE EUROPEAN UNION?

 This black hole means that there are significantly fewer works from the mid to late 20th century available on europeana.eu than works from the centuries before (many of which are clearly in the public domain) or from the 21st century (many of which are still available commercially and whose rightholders can generally be contacted quite easily).
 The chart below shows the number of objects available on europeana.eu that have been produced in a given decade of the 20/21st century.

-FOR DIGITISATION OF NEWSPAPERS BY LIBRARIES IN AUSTRIA
+FOR DIGITISATION OF NEWSPAPERS BY LIBRARIES IN PORTUGAL

 Libraries aren’t making digitized versions of newspapers published after a given date available to the public because of the difficulty of tracking down rights owners.
-Austria has the earliest cut off date c.
-1840’s, followed by Portugal (1860), Czech Republic (1890).
+Portugal has the earliest cut off date followed by the Czech Republic (1890).
 Others go by a 70 year rule i.e. 1940’s.
 And by ‘publically available’ it’s often meant only available at national level and not cross border.
 This demonstrates that ‘life plus 50 or 70 years’ does not necessarily mean this in practice: tracking down rightsholders for something as complex as a newspaper is so prohibitively expensive for libraries that they will opt to make the content available under very conservative conditions to protect themselves from litigation.Source: http://www.europeana-newspapers.eu/wp-content/uploads/2012/04/D4.1-Europeana-newspapers-survey-report.pdf

 OUT OF SYNC WITH REALITY